DerGrosseDaniel/praxislive-pxg/README.md

 * `pixelate.pxg`
 Pixelates image.
 To speedup processing only one pixel of the source image is sampled per bigger pixel, so you ironically may not get the disired resolution out of this low resolution filter.

+* `gain.pxg`
+This is a video gain.
+You can increase and decrease brightness of video.
+Very handy for feedbackloops to lessen impact.
+Really nice with edge detection.